HamzaSaddour/Path-planning-for-Multi-UAV-/README.md

 ## Acknowledgements
  I would like to express my gratitude to Dr Giordano Scarciotti, Dr Martina Sciola and Dr Roberto Valenti for their invaluable guidance throughout this project.
-Special thanks to all contributors and supporters who made this project possible.

 ## Copyright Declaration and License
 The copyright of this project rests with the author and is made available under a [Creative Commons Attribution Non-Commercial No Derivatives](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 Researchers are free to copy, distribute, or transmit the work under the following conditions: